Cardiomegaly: Causes

 The causes of cardiomegaly are not well understood and many cases have no known cause.
-Lifestyle-related risk factors include tobacco use and high cholesterol, high blood pressure, and diabetes.
+Lifestyle-related risk factors include tobacco use and high cholesterol, high blood pressure, and some types of diabetes.
 Non-lifestyle risk factors include a family history of cardiomegaly, coronary artery disease (CAD), congenital heart failure, atherosclerotic disease, valvular heart disease, exposure to cardiac toxins, sleep-disordered breathing (such as sleep apnea), sustained cardiac arrhythmias, abnormal electrocardiograms, and cardiomegaly on chest X-ray.

 Research and the evidence of previous cases link the following (below) as possible causes of cardiomegaly.

 The most common causes of cardiomegaly are congenital (patients are born with the condition based on a genetic inheritance), high blood pressure (which can enlarge the left ventricle causing the heart muscle to weaken over time), and coronary artery disease.
 In the latter case, the disease creates blockages in the heart's blood supply, leading to tissue death which causes other areas of the heart to work harder, causing the heart to expand in size.